- Academic Affairs

 - Do not use the name of a building in place of a street address.
-A substitute carrier may not know where the "Landmark" building is.
+A substitute carrier might not know where the "Landmark" building is.

 - When addressing mail to a postmaster, include the post office name and delivery address.

-- Leave one character space between words and the state abbreviation and Zip Code.
+- Leave one character of space between words and the state abbreviation and ZIP code.

 - When possible, use black ink on white paper.
 The U.S. Post Office Optical Character Reader (OCR) needs clean contrasting copy to read.
 Script-type style and other styles where the characters touch cannot be read by the OCR.
 (The OCR cannot tell where one ends and another begins.)

-- Campus bulk mailings must be broken down by department, school and building.
-Departments should notify the University of Maryland, Baltimore Mail Center at least two days prior to a bulk mailing.
+- Campus bulk mailings must be broken down by department, school, and building.
+Departments should notify the University of Maryland, Baltimore Mail Center at least two days before a bulk mailing.